91OXsmXix0L. AC SL1500

 Is Gentle Giants dog food holistic?

-The term ‘holistic’ is a marketing term that is not regulated in any way.
+The term ‘holistic’ is a marketing term that is not regulated.
+It’s made up!

 Anybody can claim that the food they make and sell is “holistic”.
 It’s a catchy term that encourages well-meaning pet parents to make a purchase.